 Is my KQED membership tax deductible?

-Your contribution, minus the value of any thank-you gifts you receive, is tax deductible to the full extent provided by law.
+Your contribution, less the value of any thank-you gifts you receive, is tax deductible to the full extent provided by law.
 A listing of fair market values was included in your donation confirmation letter.
-KQED’s Tax ID number is 94-1241309

 What is the KQED Tax ID or FIN number?